 - Identity theft: This doesn’t only happen to individuals, malicious people attack businesses too.

-- Verbal Attacks: Some of your clients will not think twice about posting aggressive comments on your pages for the world to see.
+- Verbal attacks: You can’t make everyone happy and sometimes those unhappy clients will post aggressive comments on your social media page for the whole world to see.

 - Defamation: Anyone who doesn’t like your company can use your social media profiles as a way of destroying your reputation.